vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### <a id=network-requirements> </a> Network Requirements

-Create logical segments in NSX-T for deploying Tanzu Kubernetes Grid components as per [Network Requirements](../reference-designs/tkg-nsxt-airgap-ra.md#ra-network-requirements) defined in the reference architecture.
+Create logical segments in NSX for deploying Tanzu Kubernetes Grid components as per [Network Requirements](../reference-designs/tkg-nsxt-airgap-ra.md#ra-network-requirements) defined in the reference architecture.

 ### <a id=firewall-requirements> </a> Firewall Requirements